 Apples and beets: Due to their natural fiber content, they promote healthy digestion in dogs.

-Calcium: Like humans, calcium is good for healthy and strong teeth and bones.
+Calcium: Good for healthy and strong teeth and bones.

-Tomatoes: They contain beta-carotene and vitamin C, which is a known antioxidant.
+Tomatoes: Contain beta-carotene and vitamin C, an antioxidant.
 They limit cell damage and strengthen the immune system.

-Fish oil and flaxseed oil: Thanks to omega-3 fatty acids, fats are beneficial for healthy skin and coat shine.
+Fish oil and flaxseed oil: Thanks to omega-3 fatty acids, fats keep skin healthy and make coats shine.

 Grains: Contains carbohydrates to provide a healthy and natural source of energy and vitality for dogs.

 There are several options to keep your dog’s mouth clean.
 The most effective is cleaning with a toothbrush and paste made for dogs.
 Both must be purchased at a pet store.
 Another way to clean your teeth is special soluble products in drinking water.
 They contain special substances that are harmless to the dog but decompose plaque and destroy bacteria.
 And the most pleasant method is giving your dog special chewing treats that clean the plaque from their teeth.